rdmcan/Fuel_Calculator/README.md

 Calculate how many liters we must fill to reach our destination.
 Determine how much it costs to pay that amount of liters.
 Report in an appropriate format the answer.
-In addition, since we want to simplify things, we are going to define a default consumption that corresponds to our usual vehicle, but that can also be passed as an argument to the function with different consumptions.

-You must implement the reportar_gasto_viaje function that, given the distance to travel (distance), the price of 1 gallon of gasoline (price_gallon) and optionally the consumption of the vehicle to be used given in liters per 100 km (consumption), returns the money total spent on gasoline for the indicated trip.
+the reportar_gasto_viaje function that, given the distance to travel (distance), the price of 1 gallon of gasoline (price_gallon) and optionally the consumption of the vehicle to be used given in liters per 100 km (consumption), returns the money total spent on gasoline for the indicated trip.